Spring 2022 Political Economy (PE) Seminar Information:

 - April 11: Oeindrila Dube (University of Chicago)

 - “Measuring Religion from Behavior: Climate Shocks and Religious Adherence in Afghanistan”

 - “Does Ideology Influence Hiring in China?
 Evidence from Two Randomized Experiments”

 Fall 2021 Political Economy Research Lunch (PERL) Seminar Information:

-This seminar is currently canceled for the Fall 2021 term.
+This seminar is currently canceled.

 PERL is an opportunity for Ph.D. students to present work in progress and receive valuable feedback from faculty and peers.
 PERL is sponsored by the Berkeley Center for Economics and Politics